dramaqa/dramaqa.github.io/download.md

         4. Image Frames in Video Clips
       </h2>
       <p class="description">
-        Lengths of Video Scene clips are 1 to 5 minutes in average, and there are short clips which contains one scene clips.A length of each short clips is 1 to 50 seconds. we extracted image files at 3 frames per second(FPS).
+        Lengths of video scene clips are 1 to 5 minutes in average, and each of scene clips is composed with short clips.
+        A length of a short clip is 1 to 50 seconds.
+The image frames are extracted at 3 frames per second(FPS).
       </p>
     </div>